 By Mehdi Sepahvand - Trend:

-Mehdi Sepahvand is Trend Agency's Tehran-based reporter.
-Follow him on Twitter @mehdisepahvand
+Mehdi Sepahvand is Trend Agency's journalist in Iran, follow him on Twitter: @mehdisepahvand